-This is my review of ChinesePod, the Chinese podcast that I’m using since July 2012.
+This is my review of ChinesePod, my favorite podcast for learning Chinese language.

 Can a podcast as ChinesePod improve your learning process?

 In 2012 I came up with a daily routine to learn Chinese as fast as possible.

 I put a lot of emphasis on motivation, flashcards review, the use of a “traditional” Chinese course and the importance of listening to Chinese music and movies in a regular basis.
 I also stressed out the fact that I wanted to avoid quick burnouts so I would keep my studying time under one hour per day.

 Following a strict routine helped me to keep the motivation and study every day.
 You can find my main mistakes and realizations with Chinese study here.

 Since I was walking one hour per day to reach my office, at some point I decided that I wanted to spend this time in a more productive way.

 I was already listening to Chinese music almost all the time I was on the road.
 However I like bands as the Er Shou Meigui that have a strong Beijing accent (which I can barely understand).

 I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
 Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what people are trying to tell you.